bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/01-file-loader.md

 var imageURL = require('./img/bunny-725x544.jpg');
 // This will bundle the file as an asset to the output folder
 // and give us the relative URL.

+// this "module" for './img/bunny-725x544.jpg' would look like: module.exports = 'cbbb18816b6ef832d2498a285503e663.jpg';
 ```

 ???

-The `file-loader` takes the content of a file and emits it as an asset (to the "dist" folder).
-It then returns a script that at runtime returns a path to the emitted asset relative to the running script.
+File loader is interesting because it does not return the file itself, but instead will emit that file as an asset to the output directory, and return the URL to it at runtime.

 You can use `file-loader` to emit any files including images and fonts.